 The ASICS Cumulus 24 rides similarly to the Nimbus 24.
 It's soft and bouncy; it keeps the legs feeling fresh regardless of distance.

-The cushioning on the Cumulus 24 is indeed softer than average.
-The durometer shows 19.0 which is 35% softer than our lab-tested shoes on average.
-There is also a substantial amount of heel cushioning: 33.5 mm which is a bit higher than the average (32.7 mm).
+The cushioning on the Cumulus 24 is softer than average.
+Our durometer shows 19.0 HA which is 25% softer than our lab-tested shoes on average.
+There is also a substantial amount of heel cushioning: 33.5 mm.

-A wear tester who has clocked up 35 miles in the Cumulus shares that there's little to no abrasion on the outsole and packing out in the midsole.
+Having clocked up 35 miles in the Cumulus, we saw little to no abrasion on the outsole or packing out in the midsole.

 The Gel Cumulus 24 is not exactly cheap

-Yes, it's a "solid, lesser-priced" alternative to the ASICS Nimbus 24.
-But against other daily trainers (averaging $119 per pair), its $130 price proves a little steep.
+Yes, it's a solid budget-friendly alternative to the ASICS Nimbus 24.
+But against other daily trainers (averaging $120 per pair), its $130 price proves a little steep.

 Reflective elements for your dark-time adventures